sigurdkampevold/media_mood/index.markdown

 {% include_relative /_plots/polarity_distribution_categories_same_plot.html %}

 The differences are significant.
-The amount of positive quotations in sports newspapers and celebrity magazines clearly surpasses the amount in the daily newspapers, having average compound scores of $0.27$ and $0.17$ versus $0.14$, respectively.
-This might be reasonable, as daily newspapers should cover all the suffering in society, while sports newspapers might focus on victorious athletes.
+The amount of positive quotations in sports magazines and celebrity magazines clearly surpasses the amount in the daily newspapers, having average compound scores of $0.27$ and $0.17$ versus $0.14$, respectively.
+This might be reasonable, as daily newspapers should cover all the suffering in society, while sports magazines might focus on victorious athletes.

 However, analyses of our data set seem to suggest that if you are influenced by what you read in the media, put away your newspapers and start reading some sports news!